-In this post, you'll discover how you can use vlogging and YouTube to promote your blog content to a whole new audience, thus exploding the growth of your blog.
+Did you know that 81% of businesses are using video in their marketing RIGHT NOW?
+In this post, you'll discover how you can harness the power of vlogging and YouTube to promote your blog content to a whole new audience, thus exploding the growth and profitability of your blogging business.

 Have you heard of it?

-Chances are you probably have, but if you haven't, let me briefly explain to you what vlogging is.
+You probably have, but if you haven't, let me briefly explain what vlogging is.

 Vlogging is very much like blogging, but instead of creating content in written text form, you're simply recording content in the form of videos.

-YouTube, however, is by far the best place on the web to publish vlogs.
+However, YouTube is by far the most prominent place on the web where vloggers publish their vlogs.

 Did you know that 3.25 billion hours of video content is watched on YouTube every single month?
-(Source)3.25 billion hours of video content is watched on YouTube every single monthClick To Tweet
+(Source)

-Over the recent years, vlogging on YouTube has literally exploded, and not just for celebrities and rich kids alike either, but for businesses and a small majority of bloggers too.
+Over recent years, vlogging on YouTube has exploded, not just for celebrities and rich kids, but also for businesses and bloggers.

-And with more people consuming content on mobile devices, online video is the perfect medium to use to help promote your blog or your online business.
+With more people creating and consuming content on mobile devices, online video is the perfect medium to use to help promote your blog or your online business.

-So it's clear to see that if you're not vlogging, then you're clearly missing out on a huge opportunity to drive some serious traffic to your blog, right?
+So it's clear to see that if you're not vlogging, then you're clearly missing out on a huge opportunity to increase your brand awareness, drive more visitors, create more leads, attract more customers and clients to your blog or online business.

-Well, it's time to change your gameplan, so are you ready to start vlogging to explode your blog growth?
-If you are then let's begin.
+Well, it's time to change your gameplan!
+Are you ready to start vlogging to explode the growth of your blogging business?
+If you are, then let's begin.

 Let's start with your YouTube channel.